rostcheck/guidance-for-advertising-agents-on-aws/README.md

 ### Cost

 _You are responsible for the cost of the AWS services used while running this Guidance.
-As of October 2025, the cost for running this Guidance with the default settings in the US East (N. Virginia) region is approximately $50.00 per month for processing 10,000 agent interactions._
+As of October 2025, the cost for running this Guidance with the default settings in the US East (N. Virginia) region is approximately $329.86 per month, assuming daily usage (see cost breakdown for details)._

 The AgentCore deployment model provides cost advantages through:
 - **Pay-per-use container runtime**: Only pay when agents are actively processing requests